 - The ACNC has a number of resources and factsheets which can help charities through issues.
-Our publication Governance for Good is a good place to start.
+Our Governance for Good guide is a great place to start.

-Internal disputes can involve disagreements between individuals or groups inside a charity – for example: between members, an individual and the board/committee, or even between board and committee members.
+Internal disputes can involve disagreements between individuals or groups inside a charity – for example, between members and the board or committee, or even between board and committee members.

 Such disputes can be damaging for any organisation, but for small charities they can be particularly problematic.

-Having a culture of open, honest conversation, as well as encouraging dialogue, maintaining respect and a willingness to listen are all important.
+It is important to have a culture of open, honest conversation, and to encourage dialogue, maintain respect and a willingness to listen.

 Conflicts of interest are common.
-However, problems can arise when these conflicts of interest aren’t recognised, aren’t declared or aren’t addressed through a conflict of interest policy.
+However, problems can arise when these conflicts of interest aren’t recognised, declared or addressed through a conflict of interest policy.

 Small charities, or those operating in small communities, can be more likely to encounter conflicts of interest.
 Drawing on a smaller pool of people when searching for board members or sourcing goods and services can increase the chances that a charity will have to deal with the issue.

 Charities should have a written conflict of interest policy, as well as a register of interests for their board and staff.

 It is important to remember that having a conflict of interest isn’t a problem in itself.
 The real problems are not being open and honest about a conflict, not declaring it, and allowing it to influence decision making.